yugabyte/ybm-cli/docs/ybm_usage.md

 ## ybm usage

-Billing usage for the account in YugabyteDB Managed
+Billing usage for the account in YugabyteDB Aeon

 ### Synopsis

-Billing usage for the account in YugabyteDB Managed
+Billing usage for the account in YugabyteDB Aeon

 ```
 ybm usage [flags]